ibm-cloud-architecture/dba-refund-request/README.md

     1. Edit the details of the application and add appropriate teams to the Permissions table
     1. Edit the desktop of your choice and on the Layout tab, add the application

+### Differences between application configurations

+The Refund Request application is provided in the following pre-configured forms:

+* **Public Trial:** when installed and used as part of the IBM Cloud Pak for Business Automation as a Service public trial, the application is configured as follows:
+    * the application utilizes a single page with no additional windows/tabs
+    * the page includes a welcome step followed by steps 1 through 5
+    * each step includes getting started instructions, step completion check boxes, and a summary of what you learned
+* **Overview:** when installed as part of a IBM Cloud Pak for Business Automation as a Service demo tenant (mostly IBMers), the application is available in the Production -> Run -> Business Automation Apps desktop as follows:
+    * the application utilizes a single page with no additional windows/tabs
+    * the page includes only steps 1 through 5
+    * the steps do **not** have getting started instructions, step completion check boxes, or a summary of what you learned (but this can be activated as desired, see the Hidden Control Panel section below)
+* **Deep Dive:** when loaded in a IBM Cloud Pak for Business Automation as a Service demo tenant (mostly IBMers), the application is available in the Development -> Build -> Business Automation Studio for preview as follows (it may also be manually installed in your own environment, such as ROKS, using the steps above):
+    * the application utilizes a launchpad which provide a simple method to open multiple windows/tabs to the various interfaces for each persona
+    * the page does **not** include any steps, getting started instructions, step completion check boxes, or a summary of what you learned (but this can be activated as desired, see the Hidden Control Panel section below)

+### Hidden Control Panel

+The Refund Request application includes a hidden Control Panel that allows configuration of the application such as between the above different configurations.
+Show the hidden Control Panel by scrolling to the bottom of any page and clicking the background just above the grey footer bar.
+The Control Panel may be hidden again by clicking in the same location.

 ## Contributors